 What Muscles Does Machine High Row Work?

-It also targets the latissimus dorsi, which refers to the muscles in your body’s sides, middle and lower back.
+It also targets the latissimus dorsi, which relates to the muscles in your body’s sides, middle and lower back.

-Other targeted muscles include the trapezius muscle, the rhomboids, the biceps, and the teres, major and minor.
+Other targeted muscles include the trapezius, the rhomboids, the biceps, and the teres, major and minor.

 The trapezius muscle is responsible for movement around the head, neck, shoulders, arms, and torso.
 It is located just beneath the neck, covering the shoulders and extending to the middle of the back.